Plea Bargaining Pros and Cons

 • a trial will uncover evidence that is even more damning (resulting in the possibility of added, harsher charges)

-• the jury will find him guilty, and
+• the jury will find the defendant guilty of all charges, and

-• the judge will "throw the book" at him.
+• the judge will "throw the book" at the defendant after hearing all the evidence.

 A defendant who pleads guilty must admit guilt.
-This person loses the chance to convince the trier of fact, be it a judge or jury, of his lack of guilt.
-The most seasoned trial attorneys, be they prosecutors or defense attorneys, will be hesitant to tell you that a case is a slam-dunk for conviction.
+They lose the chance to convince the trier of fact, be it a judge or jury, that they're not guilty.
+The most seasoned trial attorneys, whether they're prosecutors or defense attorneys, would be hesitant to say that any particular case is a slam dunk for the prosecution.
 Juries are unpredictable, as are witnesses.
+But pleading guilty removes the possibility of an acquittal.

 Prosecutors lose a bit, too, when they bargain a case.
-Victims and the public may be angered at a settlement for a crime they think deserves the full force of the prosecutor's efforts.
-And when the deal does not include a specified, agreed-upon sentence, the prosecutor may end up unpleasantly surprised when the judge hands down a lenient punishment.
+Victims and the public may be angered at a settlement for a crime they think should go to trial.
+And when the deal doesn't include a specified, agreed-upon sentence, the prosecutor could end up unpleasantly surprised when the judge hands down a lenient punishment.

 Statutory Limitations on Plea Bargaining